Kate Gallego, Daniel Valenzuela vie to be Phoenix's next mayor

 Both Gallego and Valenzuela resigned their seats on the Phoenix City Council last year to run for mayor.

-Gallego grew up in Albuquerque, New Mexico, the daughter of two attorneys.
+Gallego, whose maiden name is Widland, grew up in Albuquerque, New Mexico, the daughter of two attorneys.
 She went to Harvard and got an an MBA from the Wharton School.
-She is divorced from Rep. Rubén Gallego, D-Ariz., whom she met at Harvard; they have one child.
+She was married to Rep. Rubén Gallego, D-Ariz., whom she met at Harvard; they have since divorced and have one child.

 Among the issues Gallego champions is rebuilding the city's riverfront, bringing more biotech and manufacturing businesses to the city and expanding transportation, projects which she advanced in the City Council.